aaml-analytics/mof-explorer/docs/index.md

 </p>
 ***Figure 17: Violin plot range slider***

 Single clicking on a desired legend box will remove the respective violin plot from the graph.
-Single click on the same pressure in the legend will add the violin plot back into the graph.
+Single click on the same X axis grouping in the legend will add the violin plot back into the graph.
 Using the range slider (tool directly below the x-axis) can also isolate one or multiple violin plots.
 Dragging the left and right toggle will produce the same reflection that is on the range slider.
 ### **Distrbution Plot**
-Like mentioned in MOF Explorer Animations, with all animations, auto range in frames is currently not supported in Plotly.
-Therefore, the user must slide the maximum pressure frame and press the auto scale button on the toolbar at the top right side of the plot.
+As mentioned in MOF Explorer Animations, with all animations, auto range in frames is currently not supported in Plotly.
+Therefore, the user must slide the maximum animation frame and press the auto scale button on the toolbar at the top right side of the plot.
 The user can then press play and the range will auto scale automatically.

 The user must populate ALL the dropdowns and radio items to produce a graph.
 If the dataset uploaded does not provide the structures of families ‘None’ grouping will apply.
 The rugged plot above the histogram indicates the distribution of structures against the X variable selected.
 The histogram represents the X variable selected against the number of structures that apply.
 <p>